supermemoryai/memorybench/benchmarks/NoLiMa/README.md

 3. **Effective Length**: Longest context maintaining ≥85% of base score
 4. **Retrieval Rate**: Percentage of times the needle was successfully retrieved

+### Retrieval Rate Calculation

+The retrieval rate uses a **semantic matching** approach rather than exact substring matching.
+This is fair to memory providers that:
+- Extract and normalize facts (e.g., "Actually, Yuki lives..." → "Yuki lives...")
+- Store semantic content rather than raw text

+The check requires **≥70% of key content words** from the needle to be present in the retrieved context.
+This ensures the semantic meaning is preserved while not penalizing text normalization.

 ## Dataset

 The benchmark includes: